edumgt/AWS-Solutions-Architect-Associate/AWS_REGION.md

 ## Availability Zones

 Each region has many abailability zones.
-Each availability zone is one or more data centers.
+Each availability zone is one or more data centers with redundant power.
 They AZ are isolated for disasters

 # Global Services
 IAM